leanneblind/keeling-crash-course/README.md

 ---

+## Using VS Code
+VS Code (Visual Studio Code) is a source-code editor.
+It provides support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
+Not only does VS Code come with all of these apects that enhance your coding experience, but you can connect a remote explorer (keeling) to VS Code; if you do this, you will be able to login to keeling by only entering your password (skipping steps 3 through 9 under the 'Install Jupyter and Create Directory' section).
+So let's get started!

+1) Install VS Code at https://code.visualstudio.com/download for whatever operating system your computer is (Mac, Windows, or Linux)

+2) Once you open VS Code, click on the "Extensions" icon on the panel on the left-hand side of your screen
+* In the search menu, type in "Remote - SSH" and install this extension The Remote - SSH extension lets you use any remote machine (keeling in this case) with a SSH server as your development environment.

+* In the search menu, type in "Remote - SSH: Editing Configuration Files" and install this extension This extension complements the Remote - SSH extension with syntax colorization, keyword intellisense, and simple snippets when editing SSH configuration files.

+  Now you have the extensions you need to connect VS Code to Keeling!

+3) CLick on the "Remote Explorer" icon on the panel on the left-hand side of your screen

+You will see "SSH Targets" in bold at the top.
+Click on the "+" symbol next to this A windown will pop up askign you to "Enter SSH Connection Command".
+Type in:

+'''
+ssh netid@keeling.earth.illinois.edu

+'''
+And press Enter

+---

 ## Installing and Compiling WRF on Keeling
 If you are working with Weather Research and Forecasting (WRF) model simulations, You can check the lectures by Prof. Steve Nesbitt on mesoscale modeling [here](https://publish.illinois.edu/mesomodel/)